 With 48 million residents and 11 official languages, South Africa is an incredibly diverse country and there are so many amazing things to do.
 See wildlife?
 Camp out?
 Bunji?
 Surf?
 See beaches?
 If you dream of visiting South Africa plan a dream break to the 'Rainbow Nation' today.

-Find travel inspiration for the best things to do if you would like to go travelling, backpacking or take a gap year in South Africa.
+Find inspiration for the best things to do if you would like to book a holiday, travel, go backpacking or take a gap year in South Africa.

 Get information, tips, itineraries and inspiration for visiting South Africa.

 South Africa is connected to a numerous international airports worldwide, most international flights arrive into Cape Town or Johannesburg.
 Prices for flights can vary, if you fly direct from London for example this will be more expensive than catching a connection in Dubai, book in advance to secure the best deals.

 South Africa is one of the most exhilarating and beautiful destinations in the world which enjoys a warm climate which makes it an attractive destination.
 The country is 22 and 35 degrees south of the equator; flanked on the west by the Atlantic Ocean and on the east by the Indian Ocean, whose waters meet at the country's most southern tip, Cape Agulhas.
 The seasons are exactly opposite to those of the northern hemisphere.
 This is a destination that can comfortably be visited any month, June to September is cooler and ideal for outdoor activities.